drkamjam/drkamjam.github.io/4-blog-resources.md

 <br>
 <div class="manual sectionTitle"><strong>Podcasts</strong><br></div>
 <p>  <div class="manual-content">
-  I love that there are so many podcasts in Economics now.
+  I love that there are so many excellent podcasts in Economics now.
 I also hate that there are so many and I can't keep up!
 Here are a few that I frequently listen to (Disclaimer: I've not heard all the episodes in all of these)
   <ul>
     <li><strong><span style="letter-spacing: 2px !important;font-weight: 400">My favorite podcasts</span> </strong> </li>
        <ul>